winglang/docsite/blog/2023-02-08-preflight-vs-inflight.md

 which endpoints, and even which teams can view sensitive data (and how data accesses are logged and audited).

-## How do you follow best practices... in practice? 🤔
+## How to follow best practices... in practice?

 We think the best way to write applications for the cloud is to create your resources in preflight, and then use those resources in inflight.
-That's why the design of [Wing](https://www.winglang.io/), the programming language we're building, encourages developers to create resources in preflight as the path of [least friction](./2023-02-02-good-cognitive-friction.md).
+That's why [Wing](https://www.winglang.io/), the programming language we're building, encourages developers to create resources in preflight as the path of [least friction](./2023-02-02-good-cognitive-friction.md).
 In fact, we think the distinction between preflight and inflight is so important that we've [built it into the language](https://docs.winglang.io/concepts/inflights).
 If you try to create a resource in a block of code that is labeled with an _inflight_ scope,